 High-Risk Countries on The Financial Conduct Authority's AML list

-The Financial Conduct Authority had published a list of 95 countries which is considered to have high money laundering risks.
+The Financial Conduct Authority had published a list of 95 countries considered to have high money laundering risks.
 Sanctions, money laundering, terrorist financing, bribery and corruption, human, drug, and arms trafficking crimes may be higher in these risky countries.
 For this reason, financial institutions operating in the UK need to carry out the necessary AML checks when collaborating with companies or customers in these countries.
 FCA requires these procedures to protect the UK's financial security.
 The only factor that FCA considers is not being a high-risk country.
-The companies' structure that financial companies do business with, political connections, funding source, the reputation of the customer or beneficiary, source of wealth, and sector risk are noteworthy issues.
+The companies' structures that financial companies do business with, political connections, funding source, the reputation of the customer or beneficiary, source of wealth, and sector risk are noteworthy issues.

 The list of countries identified as high risk by FCA is periodically reviewed.
 These risky countries are: China, Belarus, Ecuador, Afghanistan, Algeria,Laos, ColombiaArgentina, Azerbaijan,Ukraine, Bahrain, Bangladesh,Thailand, Dominican Republic, Bolivia, Korea (North), Bosnia and Herzegovina, Brazil, Bulgaria, Burundi,Sierra Leone, Cambodia, Myanmar, Cayman Islands,Panama, , Republic of the Congo, Democratic Republic of Congo, Cuba, Djibouti, Egypt,,South Africa, Eritrea,, Fiji, Gabon, Zimbabwe, Guinea, Suriname, Guinea-Bissau, Venezuela, Haiti, Honduras, India, Iran, Iraq, Zambia,Israel, Turkey ,Jamaica, Kazakhstan, Kenya,Seychelles, Kosovo, Kyrgyzstan,, Latvia, Lebanon, Liberia, Libya, Malaysia, Mali, Mexico, Montenegro , Angola, Morocco, Nauru, Indonesia, Nepal, Nicaragua, Niger, Nigeria, Palestine, Romania, Russia, Saudi Arabia, Serbia, Pakistan,Somalia,, Sri Lanka, Sudan (North), Ivory Coast (Cote d'Ivoire), Sudan (South), Swaziland, Syria,Kuwait, Tajikistan, Tanzania, Benin, Tunisia, Turkmenistan, UAE,Uzbekistan, Vatican City,Guatemala, Ethiopia, Yemen, Equatorial Guinea.